spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

 Basic Installation (No GUI)
 ***************************

-First, `install Docker <https://docs.docker.com/install/>`_.
+First, `install Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>`_ using the WSL 2 backend.
 Then, follow the example below to create an OS-specific SCT installation.
-These instructions apply to Docker Desktop installed with the WSL 2 backend.

 Docker Image: Ubuntu
 ^^^^^^^^^^^^^^^^^^^^

+First, launch Docker Desktop, then open up a new Powershell or Command Prompt window and run the commands below:

 .. code:: bash